umairtehami/Twitter-Social-Capital/README.md

 ## Setup

 To run this project, install it locally using the auto contened installer.
+It can be find in release section.

 ## Authors